UsnikB/1Click-OmniGen-Install/README.md

 # 1Click-OmniGen-Install
-A one Click Installer for Omnigen "https://github.com/VectorSpaceLab/OmniGen", In a system with NVIDIA GPU.
+A one Click Installer for Omnigen "https://github.com/VectorSpaceLab/OmniGen", (Can be used in Runpod)
+# Requirements
+- Nvidia GPU
+- linux